-From the squalid streets of period London, we return to the realms of science and an altogether different kind of sci-fi horror.
+We return to the realms of science and an altogether different kind of sci-fi horror.
 Richard Denning takes centre stage in 1955’s Creature with the Atom Brain, a veritable rollercoaster of camp dramatic excess.
 This is a revenge thriller with an atomic-powered difference: as you’ll discover in our Kitsch Corner feature, an army of zombies is just what you need when you’re looking to get things done.
 It’s a perfect example of hysterical fifties science fiction, so fire up the zombies and let’s get going!

 Classic Monsters of the Movies issue #23 is produced to the absolute highest standard, bringing a passion for classic horror cinema into the 21st century with high-end printing, rich glossy covers and meticulously restored stills that bring familiar movies back to life in style.
 A clean, timeless design means every image looks its best, and a full-colour print process means even black and white stills have a luxurious depth and richness.
 Couple this with the variety of engaging viewpoints from our skilled team of writers and you’ll find there’s nothing like Classic Monsters of the Movies – a horror movie magazine inspired by the classic publications but brought bang up to date.

 Issue 23 of Classic Monsters of the Movies includes: